 There are some basic things you need to do to ensure so that you don’t push your phone to the limits.
 It also helps you not to keep going to the technician so that you can have it repaired because of one issue or another.
 You may not need to implement all of them, but it is wise that you have them in mind.

-- Use battery saver mode/airplane mode.
-This is one of the inbuilt functions that is used to ensure that the phone gets a break after some time.
+using a battery saver or airplane mode is one of the inbuilt functions that is used to ensure that the phone gets a break after some time.
 Rest is significant for anything if you want it to give maximum performance.

 These are not the only tips you can use.
 There are over 20 ways that you can use to manage the rate of overheating of your phone.
 Do not limit yourself to the 10 that I have listed.
 It all depends on your phone and your instincts most of the time.
 They rarely go wrong.